atiselsts/uniswap-analytics/README.md

 This repository is a collection of scripts for Uniswap analytics.

-Currently there are:
-* `get_sandwich_stats.py` - analyze MEV sandwich volume in Uniswap v2 and v3 pools.

 ## Data sources

-The repository uses data from Google BigQuery.
+The repository uses mostly data from Google BigQuery.
-The data can be downloaded and saved locally to the disk using the scripts `download-swap-data-v2.py` and `download-swap-data-v3.py`.
+The data can be downloaded and saved locally to the disk using the scripts that have this pattern in their name: `download-*.py`.
+This is a relatively slow process and will take large amount of the disk space, since typically data about all Uniswap pools is downloaded.
+Afterwards the analytics scripts can be run.

 ## Important pools